amirkhonov/ai-102-mindmap/README.md

 }
 ```

-### Optimize generative AI
+### Optimize generative AI (Legacy Details)

-#### Configure parameters to control generative behavior
+#### Configure parameters to control generative behavior (Detailed)

-* Use ==[Chat Playground](https://learn.microsoft.com/en-us/azure/ai-services/openai/chatgpt-quickstart?tabs=command-line%2Cpython-new&pivots=programming-language-studio#playground)== to familiarize with model parameters to control the generative behavior, like:
+* Use [Chat Playground](https://learn.microsoft.com/en-us/azure/ai-services/openai/chatgpt-quickstart?tabs=command-line%2Cpython-new&pivots=programming-language-studio#playground) to familiarize with model parameters:
   * **Deployments**: Your deployment name that is associated with a specific model.
   * **Temperature**: Controls randomness.
     * Lowering the temperature means that the model produces more repetitive and deterministic responses.
     * Increasing the temperature results in more unexpected or creative responses.
     * Try adjusting *temperature* or *Top P* but not both.
   * **Max length (tokens)**: Set a limit on the number of tokens per model response.
-    * The API supports a maximum of 4096 tokens shared between the prompt (including system message,
-      examples, message history, and user query) and the model's response.
-One token is roughly four
-      characters for typical English text.
-  * **Top probabilities** Similar to temperature, this controls randomness but uses a different
+  * **Top probabilities**: Similar to temperature, controls randomness with different method.
-    method.
-Lowering Top P narrows the model's token selection to likelier tokens.
-    Increasing Top P lets the model choose from tokens with both high and low likelihood.
-    * Try adjusting *temperature* or *Top P* but not both.
-  * **Multi-turn conversations** Select the number of past messages to include in each new API
+  * **Multi-turn conversations**: Select number of past messages to include in each API request.
-    request.
-This helps give the model context for new user queries.
-Setting this number to
-    10 results in five user queries and five system responses.
-  * **Stop sequences** 	Stop sequence make the model end its response at a desired point.
+  * **Stop sequences**: Make the model end its response at a desired point.
-    The model response ends before the specified sequence, so it won't contain the stop sequence
-    text.
-For GPT-35-Turbo, using <|im_end|> ensures that the model response doesn't generate a
-     follow-up user query.
-You can include as many as four stop sequences.

-#### Apply prompt engineering techniques to improve responses
+#### Apply prompt engineering techniques to improve responses (Detailed)

 * To improve generative AI responses, prompt engineering techniques can be used:
   * Provide clear instructions